 Basic Concept

-Statistical-arbitrage basically means exploiting statistical outliers.
+This analysis basically exploits statistical outliers.
 Exponential growth does not sustain (but decay does), both in nature and financial markets.
 Fundamentally, exponential growth of stock prices occur when the public crowd drifts off to fantasy land and keeps buying while institutional traders await to take profit.

 To exploit this phenomenon, you search for growing stock(s) and make downside bets as prices surpass exponential levels.
 A second degree polynomial regression analysis makes this possible.
 Profit taking, or short-covering, occurs when price returns to the regression line.
 See below for steps.